alecive/alecive.github.io/_posts/blog/2018-02-20-UGAFacultyInfo.md

 * This line will be replaced by the ToC, excluding the "Contents" header {:toc}

-# Suchendra Bhandarkar, Professor of CS

- * Computer Vision.
-Image Processing, Computer Graphics and Multimedia Systems
- * Parallel Processing, Parallel Architectures, Neural Networks and Genetic Algorithms with an emphasis on Computer Vision and Image Processing applications.
- * I direct the Visual and Parallel Computing Laboratory (VPCL) in the Department of Computer Science at the University of Georgia.

-## CAD Model based Machine Vision

-Design and analysis of algorithms for the recognition and localization of three dimensional objects from range and intensity images.
-I have designed surface matching algorithms [8] and recognition/localization algorithms based on the Generalized Hough Transform (GHT) [7].
-I have investigated hypergraph based representation schemes and designed efficient algorithms based on hypergraph monomorphism for three dimensional object recognition and localization [2].
-I have investigated means of improving the robustness and accuracy of range image segmentation algorithms by an appropriate combination of edge- and surface based segmentation approaches [6].

-# Thiab R. Taha

- * Prof. and Department Head Computer Science Department

-Computational Science and Parallel Computing i.
-Deriving numerical methods for solving problems in Science and Engineering such as: a) problems that model optical fiber communication systems; b) problems that model water waves and waves i in plasma physics, etc. ii.
-Software development for solving evolution equations.
-Bioinformatics: Involved in a project called: .Computing Life. with scientists from Physics and Genetics.
-My role is to a) solve the system of differential equations that model biochemical reaction networks byi using efficient numerical methods; b) develop parallel algorithms to speed up the computations;
-Symbolic Computations: Deriving numerical methods for solving important physical problems

-# Prashant Doshi

-Professor of CS, director of THINC lab, founding director of faculty of robotics, member of the Institute for AI

-* Ph.D. from the Dept. of Computer Science of the University of Illinois at Chicago in 2005
-* M.S. from the MCS Dept. of Drexel University, Philadelphia, in 2001.
-* 2009, he also received the Outstanding Faculty Research award from the CS department at UGA
-* 2011, he received UGA's Creative Research Medal, which acknowledges exceptional achievements in creativity and research.
-* 2009 NSF CAREER award for his research on multiagent decision making.

-His research interests lie in decision making and specifically in decision making under uncertainty in multiagent settings; in semantic Web and specifically in ontology alignment and learning; and in services-oriented computing and specifically in composing Web services and adapting the compositions.

-## Decision making in multiagent settings

-Researchers are investigating the problem of sequential decision making or planning by autonomous agents in uncertain multiagent settings.
-Multiagent settings are challenging because the physical state and rewards are influenced by the joint actions of all agents.
-Research predominantly focuses on a recognized framework for sequential decision making in non-cooperative and cooperative multiagent settings that generalizes partially observable Markov decision processes (POMDP) to multiagent settings, called the interactive POMDP (I-POMDP).
-Researchers are investigating algorithms for solving I-POMDPs exactly and approximation techniques for scaling the solutions to large problem domains.

-Autonomous control of unmanned aerial vehicles planning in multi-robot settings.
-UAV reconnaissance problems are being simulated within the Georgia testbed for autonomous control of vehicles (GaTAC).
-GaTAC provides a low-cost, scalable and realistic simulation environment for I-POMDP based control of UAVs in theaters populated by ground targets and other hostile UAVs.
-Researchers are also investigating simultaneous localization and mapping by robots in settings populated by other robots whose actions may alter the environment.
-This research applies state estimation algorithms developed within the decision making framework.

 # Manijeh Keshtgari

 Lecturer of CS